tsParticles - v4.0.0-beta.12

 });

-Now that we have played with a single cannon, what about multiple ones?
+Now that we have played with a single explosion, what about multiple ones?

-This needs more customization since the cannons array will overwrite the existing options.
+This needs more customization since the explosions array will overwrite the existing options.

-First let's start overriding the emitters (cannons) options placing an array instead of an object.
+First let's start overriding the emitters (explosions) options placing an array instead of an object.

 Like this: